skyvn97/2048-Game/README.md

 # 2048-Game
-A python implementation of the popular game 2048.
+This repository contains several AI agents playing the popular game 2048.
+A python implementation written by lewisjdeane is used to support graphics viewing.
 Playable on your desktop with some neat features.
 To run this you will need python and pygame installed.

 ## Download

 Clone/Fork this repository ot your computer to start developing.
 And then create pull requests to submit your code.

+## What is included?
+Inside the solving_agent folder, we have

+- Two agents solving the game using AI based algorithms: Alphabeta prunning and Expectimax

+- Two agents solving the game using Reinforcement learning models.

+- One smart challenger generating new tiles for the purpose of hinder the solver.

+- One challenger generating normally

+Also, we have an implemetation written in python originally by lewisjdeane, has been modified to adapt our aim of auto playing.

 ## Usage

-Run 'python 2048_manual.py' to play the game manually.
-See 'random_solver.py' and 'random_challenger.py' to see the format of agents.
-Write your agent in a separate file using the same format as those two files.
-Then change the file '2048_auto.py' appropriately to test your agents.
-Run 'python 2048_auto.py' to run the autoplay.
-All other files should not be changed.

-## Playing the Game

-Standard 2048 rules apply.
+Only AI based agents are compatible with the python implementation.
+To watch the game, run 'python3 2048_auto.py' with 2 parameters: The commandline to execute the solving agent and the command line to execute the challenging agent.

+For example, to see expectimax plays against random insertion, run: 'python3 2048_auto.py ./solving_agent/expectimax ./solving_agent/random_challenger'

+Run './alphabeta_interactive --practice' to let the agent plays multiple game and produce the results (for analyzing purpose).
+The same feature applies for expectimax.